bigfix/developer.bigfix.com/site/pages/relevance/guide/client/registry.md

 T: 0.092 ms
 {% endqna %}

-- iterate through the names and values of keys in the registry:
+- Iterate through the names and values of keys in the registry:

 {% qna %}
 Q: (names of it, it) of values of key "HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\BigFix\EnterpriseClient" of registry